 - 1. The complainant will bring the matter to the attention of the Principal as soon as possible after attempts to resolve the complaint with the immediate supervisor have failed or if not appropriate; and - 2.
 The complainant will reduce his or her complaint to writing, indicating all known and relevant facts.
 The Principal or designee will then investigate the facts and provide a solution or explanation; - 3.
-If the complaint is about the Principal, the complainant may file his or her complaint in a signed writing to the Corporate General Counsel at the Corporate Administration Office, who will then, if needed, confer with the Board and may conduct a fact-finding or authorize a third party investigator on behalf of the Board.
-The Corporate General Counsel or investigator will report his or her findings to the Board for review and action, if necessary.
+If the complaint is regarding the Principal or Area Superintendent, the complaint should be submitted to the organization's Chief Executive Officer, or the attorney of the school if the complaint is about the CEO.
+The People Services or its designee will conduct a fair, timely and thorough investigation that provides all parties an appropriate process and reaches reasonable conclusions based on the evidence collected.
+The CEO or the attorney of the school's decision regarding the complaints is also final.

 This policy cannot guarantee that every problem will be resolved to the employee's satisfaction.
-However, the Organization values each employee's ability to express concerns and the need for resolution without fear of adverse consequence to employment.
+However, the organization values each employee's ability to express concerns and the need for resolution without fear of adverse consequence to employment.